ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 	}
 }
 ```
 We can now change what happens when the user clicks the toolbar button.
-We'll replace inserting the hard-coded abbreviation with one defined by the user.
+We will replace inserting the hard-coded abbreviation with one defined by the user.

 Let's write a `_showUI()` method which will show our UI elements by adding the form view to our balloon and setting its position.
 The last thing is to focus the form view, so the user can immediately start typing in the first input field.